-Meanwhile, there are no reports of injuries or ER incidents related to robot lawn mowers.
+Meanwhile, there are no reports of injuries or ER incidents related to robot lawnmowers.

 If safety is a concern and is one of your considerations, picking a robotic lawn mower over a conventional unit is a much wiser decision.

-Robot lawn mowers are also much safer than conventional mowers in other aspects.
+Robot lawnmowers are also much safer than conventional mowers in other aspects.

 When your kids and dogs play on the grass or lawn, they could get exposed to these harmful spills.
 Prolonged or repeated exposure could adversely affect their health.